 The recent ‘social turn’ in the philosophy of science emphasises that science does not proceed in an ethical and political vacuum and that its value presuppositions can be both a blessing and a curse.
-As blessings, they can constrain science in the service of ideals of justice, wellbeing and equality.
-As curses, they can hide in scientific theories and methods, thus piggy-backing on the authority of science, normalising oppression and marginalisation, and manufacturing controversy where there isn’t one.
+As blessings, they can constrain science in the service of ideals of justice, wellbeing, and equality.
+As curses, they can hide in scientific theories and methods, thus piggy-backing on the authority of science, normalising oppression and marginalisation, and manufacturing controversy where there is none.

-This project examines the science of intelligence, artificial and otherwise, in this context.
-Disentangling blessings from curses is hard, but doable – and even more important than elsewhere, given what is at stake.
-It aims to yield conclusions about what the science of intelligence should study, by what methods; and, no less importantly, about how this research and its dangers and promise should be communicated to the public.
+This project examines the science of intelligence — artificial and otherwise — within this context.
+Disentangling blessings from curses is difficult but achievable, and is arguably even more important within AI than elsewhere given what is at stake.
+This project works toward conclusions about what the science of intelligence should study, by what methods it should study it, and — no less importantly — how this research with its dangers and promise should be communicated to the public.
 Whenever a project is to be judged on its dangers and promises to humanity, we need clarity about what constitutes harm or benefit, and about how to integrate varied and competing values.